Batwing (DC Comics): David Zavimbe

 Cover to Batwing #10 by Marcus To.

-David Zavimbe operates as Batwing who is a representative of Batman Incorporated from the city of Tinasha, within the Democratic Republic of the Congo.
+David Zavimbe operates as Batwing who is a representative of Batman Incorporated from the city of Tinasha, within the Democratic Republic of Congo.

-When David Zavimbe was a young boy in Tinasha, his parents died of HIV/AIDS early in his life.
-In the wake of their parents' deaths, David and his brother, Isaac, were conscripted from their orphanage into General Keita's Army of the Dawn.
-Like many children his age, David became a boy soldier in a war that had devastated his country.
-The Zavimbe brothers, however, distinguished themselves from other child conscripts through their exceptional obedience and capacity for violence.
-Their speed, dexterity, and prodigious killing abilities earned them the moniker the Dragonflies and led to their promotion into Keita's elite guard.
+When David Zavimbe was a young boy in Tinasha, his parents died of HIV/AIDS very early in his life.
+Following the death of their parents, David, and his brother, Isaac, were taken from their orphanage and drafted as boy soldier prodigies, like many children his age, into General Keita's army known as the Army of the Dawn, for a war that ravaged his country.
+While many young boys were picked to join, the Zavimbe brothers shined above the rest with their ability to take orders and kill and garnered the name the Dragonflies.
+Due to their speed, dexterity, and prodigious ability to kill, General Keita promoted the boys into the ranks of his elite men.

 On Keita's path to power and domination, he orders the brothers to kill Okuru, one of Keita's major enemies.
-They accepted a mission to infiltrate and assassinate Okuru.
-However, Keita's subsequent command to torch the entire village to prevent escapes was met with refusal.
-Isaac, unwilling to kill innocent women and children, fired a warning shot into the air.
-This action alerted Okuru's squadron, who returned fire and forced a retreat from Keita's forces.

-Incensed by this insubordination, Keita confronted Isaac, who then struck the general over the head with a rock.
-In retaliation, Keita severely wounded Isaac with his machete as David fled the scene.
+They agree to sneak in and slit Okuru's throat, but Keita demands they torch the entire village to prevent any possible escape.
+Refusing to kill innocent women and children, Isaac shoots his gun in the air, giving Okuru and his squadron time to fire shots back, forcing Keita to retreat.
+The General cannot stand for any insubordination and while he is arguing with David, Isaac hits him over the head with a rock.
+Keita reaches for his machete and slices Isaac multiple times; all the while, David is sprinting away.

 Later that night, David sneaks into Keita's room and drugs him before he can make a move.
 Eventually, Keita comes to be tied up in the back of an SUV.
 David says he will not kill any longer and drops Keita outside of Okuru's new encampment, while firing shots in the air to notify them.